KDScheuer/Home-Lab/provisioning/readme.md

 3. A kickstart URL is appended to the boot parameters, pointing at the provisioning server
 4. The node fetches the kickstart file
 5. The server renders the template with the node's IP, hostname, and SSH public key.
 The kickstart runs unattended: partitioning, user creation, SSH key injection, and sshd hardening
-6. On install completion, the node's `%post` script calls back to the provisioning server, triggering an Ansible run
+6. On install completion, the node's `%post` script calls back to the provisioning server, triggering an Ansible run, then the node reboots
-7. Ansible applies all follow-on configuration while the node reboots
+7. Ansible waits for the node to come back up after reboot, then applies all follow-on configuration
 8. The node comes up fully configured and ready to use

 ---